Afrovenator: Classification

 Most analyses place Afrovenator within the Megalosauridae, which was formerly a "wastebasket family" which contained many large and hard-to-classify theropods, but has since been redefined in a meaningful way, as a sister taxon to the family Spinosauridae within the Megalosauroidea.

 A 2002 analysis, focused mainly on the noasaurids, found Afrovenator to be a basal megalosaurid.
 However, it did not include Dubreuillosaurus (formerly Poekilopleuron valesdunensis), which could affect the results in that region of the cladogram (Carrano et al. 2002).

-Other more recent and more complete cladistic analyses show Afrovenator in a group of Megalosauridae with Eustreptospondylus and Dubreuillosaurus.
+Other more recent and more comprehensive cladistic analyses have recovered Afrovenator in a group of Megalosauridae with Eustreptospondylus and Dubreuillosaurus.
 This group is either called Megalosaurinae (Allain 2002) or Eustreptospondylinae (Holtz et al. 2004).
-The latter study also includes Piatnitzkysaurus in this taxon.
-A study by Matthew Carrano from 2012 placed Afrovenator in a megalosaurid Afrovenatorinae.
+The latter study also includes Piatnitzkysaurus in this clade.
+A study by Matthew Carrano from 2012 placed Afrovenator in the megalosaurid clade Afrovenatorinae.

 A few alternative hypotheses have been presented for Afrovenators relationships.
 In Sereno's original description, Afrovenator was found to be a basal spinosauroid (he at the time used the name "Torvosauroidea"), outside of Spinosauridae and Megalosauridae (which he called "Torvosauridae").
-Finally, another recent study places Afrovenator outside of the Megalosauroidea completely, and instead finds it more closely related to Allosaurus (Rauhut 2003).
-This is the only study to draw this conclusion.

-The phylogeny according to Carrano et al. (2012) is shown by this cladogram.
+In their 2023 redescrpition of the spinosaurid Irritator, Schade et al. recovered Afrovenator as megalosauroid in a clade excluding Dubreuillosaurus, Magnosaurus, Eustreptospondylus, and Streptospondylus, which were instead placed close to the Spinosauridae.
+These results are displayed in the cladogram below: